gocd/docs.go.cd/content/installation/configuring_server_details.md

 </cruise>
 ```

-Certain features in GoCD, such as Mingle integration, require an HTTPS(SSL) endpoint.
+Certain features in GoCD require an HTTPS(SSL) endpoint.
 If you wish that your primary site URL be HTTP, but still want to have HTTPS endpoints for the features that require SSL, you can specify the secureSiteUrl attribute with a value of the base HTTPS URL.

 ### Also see...